Syzygies of surfaces of general type: Normal Generation and Normal Presentation

 \section{Normal Generation and Normal Presentation}

-In this section, we prove results on projective normality and normal presentation.
-Let $X$ be a minimal nonsingular surface of general type with a canonical divisor $K= K_X$.
-Let $B$ be a base point free, ample line bundle on $X$ such that $K+B$ is base point free.
-Throughout this section we will fix two positive integers $a <b$ such that $B^2 \ge \frac{a}{b}(B\cdot K)$.

-\begin{remark} \rm{Let $X$ be a surface of general type and let $B$ be an ample and base point free line bundle.
-If $B^2 \ge 5$, then it follows from \cite{13} that $K_X+B$ is ample and base point free (see e.g. \cite[Lemma 3.6]{2}).
+In this section, unless otherwise stated, $X$ is a minimal nonsingular surface of general type with a canonical divisor $K= K_X$ and $B$ will be a base point free, ample line bundle on $X$ such that $K+B$ is base point free. \begin{remark} \rm{ If $B^2 \ge 5$, then it follows from \cite{13} that $K_X+B$ is ample and base point free (see e.g. \cite[Lemma 3.6]{2}).

 Moreover, in general, we have that $B^2 \ge 2$.
 Indeed, let $C \in |B|$ be a smooth curve.
 If $B^2 =1$, then $L = B|_C$ is base point free divisor on the curve $C$ and degree of $L$ is 1.
 This forces $C$ to be rational.
 But $B^2 + K_X \cdot B = 2g(C)-2=-2$.
 This is absurd, because $B$ is base point free, ample and $K_X$ is nef.